 Into the glories of th’ almighty sun.

 Similar to the soul was Manna, the sacred food which God sent to the Israelites in the form of dew.
 Manna was white and entire, though it was frozen and cold.
 Manna was frozen when it appeared on the earth, but it melted and evaporated in the heat of the sun, thus going back to the glory of heaven.
-In the same way the soul seems frozen here on the earth but it too will go back to the glorious and Almighty Heaven.
+In the same way, the soul seems frozen here on the earth but it too will go back to the glorious and Almighty Heaven.

-The poem, ‘On a Drop of Dew’, by Andrew Marvell is another poem of cool self-sufficiency, versed impersonal terms, the only emotion the dew-drop’s worried yearning to return to the peaceful, quiet heaven whence it came.
+The poem, ‘On a Drop of Dew’, by Andrew Marvell is another poem of cool self-sufficiency, versed impersonal terms, the only emotion the dew-drops worried yearning to return to the peaceful, quiet heaven whence it came.
 “Dew” is a subject treated in emblems and emblem-poems; Marvell lengthens the form, so to speak, in this poem, to unite the visual elements with a religious meditation, extended over considerable time.

-Noticeably, many visual elements of this poem have their counterparts in still-life paining; indeed, the meditation and the still-life, in particular that sort called “Vanitas”, share the theme of seeing through the emptiness of materiality into the permanent spiritual meanings of religious value.
+Noticeably, many visual elements of this poem have their counterparts in still-life paining; indeed, the meditation and the still-life, in particular, that sort called “Vanitas”, share the theme of seeing through the emptiness of materiality into the permanent spiritual meanings of religious value.

 Dew-drops or drops of water challenged painters’ skill, as also the tears to which they are inevitably likened.
-The painter’s task is to render the crystalline quality of water-drops against a background of colour and form, showing the texture of the background through the surface, at once transparent and reflecting.
+The painter’s task is to render the crystalline quality of water-drops against a background of color and form, showing the texture of the background through the surface, at once transparent and reflecting.
 Marvell’s dew-drop lies on a rose-leaf, where

 it the purple flower does slight,

 Scarce touching where it lies,